mura-orz/mahjongpuzzle/README.md

 ## Environment

- - Mahjong files font of Unicode is required.
+ - Mahjong tiles font of Unicode is required.
 (Recommend to use Chrome on Windows)

 ## Usage